Trans7

-PT Duta Visual Nusantara Tivi Tujuh (previously PT Duta Visual Nusantara), operating as Trans7 or TRANS7 in all caps (stylized TRɅNS|7, pronounced Trans Tujuh in Indonesian, formerly known as TV7) is an Indonesian free-to-air television broadcaster owned by Trans Media, a part of Trans Corp, which in turn is a subsidiary of CT Corp.
+PT Duta Visual Nusantara Tivi Tujuh (previously PT Duta Visual Nusantara), commonly operating and known as Trans7 or TRANS7 in all caps (stylized TRɅNS|7, pronounced Trans Tujuh in Indonesian, formerly known as TV7) is an Indonesian free-to-air private television network owned by Trans Media, a part of Trans Corp, which in turn is a subsidiary of CT Corp.
 The channel was officially launched as TV7 on 25 November 2001 at 5:00 PM local time.
 The final transmission and broadcast aired on 15 December 2006 at 19:00 WIB.
 The network was then sold by Kompas Gramedia to Trans Media and changed the name from TV7 to Trans7.